São Vicente, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 June

-If you visit São Vicente during June, you might notice that it is a perfect temperature and somewhat rainy.
+If you vacation in São Vicente during June, you are likely to notice that it is a perfect temperature and somewhat rainy.
 Temperatures tend to hover around the 70s F (low 20s C) during the day, while at night they can dip into the low 60s F (mid 10s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: